-An icy gimlet is the perfect cocktail for springtime.
+An icy gimlet is the perfect cocktail for summer.
 It’s cold, it’s sweet, it’s refreshing, and looks pretty too.

 I had my first gimlet at Trader Vic’s in Beverly Hills.
 Not only was Trader Vic’s a delightful restaurant, it was also known for its cocktails.
 It had many fruity, punch-type of cocktails garnished with gardenias and tiki stirrers on its menu, but it could also serve up a perfect classic cocktail like a gimlet.